-Installing Oracle Database
+11 Installing Oracle Database

-Oracle Database and Oracle Grid Infrastructure installation software is available as image-based zip files in multiple media, and can be installed using several options.
+Oracle Database and Oracle Grid Infrastructure installation software is available as imagebased zip files and can be installed using several options.

-The Oracle Database software is available on installation media, or you can download it from the Oracle Technology Network website, or the Oracle Software Delivery Cloud portal.
+You can download Oracle Database software from the Oracle website or the Oracle Software Delivery Cloud portal.
 In most cases, you use the graphical user interface (GUI) provided by Oracle Universal Installer to install the software.
-You can also use Oracle Universal Installer to complete silent mode installations, without using the GUI.
+However, you can also run silent mode installations, without using the GUI.
+You can also use Oracle Fleet Patching and Provisioning for Oracle Database and Oracle Grid Infrastructure (clusterware) deployments.